Automotive Service Technology and Processes

 - Service readiness and fault rectification processes, logistics concepts, information systems, TQM, lean production using Toyota as an example, spare parts management, ECU version management

-Project Management and Training (1.
+Project management and training (1.
 Semester) - Definition and models of communication and the concept of culture, values, patterns and dimensions Verbal and non-verbal communication

 - Aspects, methods and models of intercultural communication